 Developmental principles and theories, normal and atypical development, assessment methods, intervention approaches.
-Prerequisites: PYSC 201 or equivalent, graduate standing in psychology or related human service program.
+Prerequisites: PSYC 201 or equivalent; graduate standing in psychology or consent of instructor.

 565-3 CONSULTATION: THEORY AND PRACTICE.
-Principles and methods of consulting in mental health, educational, and other human service organizations.
+Principles and methods of consulting in schools and mental health organizations.
+Includes management and instructional methods for typically developing and exceptional children.
 Prerequisites: graduate standing in psychology, completion of 24 graduate hours or consent of instructor.